The Land & then Building on it

 J.A.
 Huck

-favorably with the best planned of those before mentioned in this article.
+favorably with the best planned of those before mentioned.
 They

 few dwellings more comfortably arranged inside.
 The first floor is devoted to